 We advise companies wishing to work with the DoD in the future to expect some ongoing expenses in addition to the initial cost of becoming compliant.

 CMMC Compliance & Existing Cybersecurity Requirements

 While there is a lot of buzz about CMMC, the reality is that it adds hardly any new requirements.
-We thought it would be helpful to take a step back and summarize all the existing cybersecurity requirements for contractors in the DoD supply chain.
+We think it would be helpful to take a step back and summarize all the existing cybersecurity requirements for contractors in the DoD supply chain.